7 Lower Body Strength Exercises With Weights

 two women performing calf raises to strengthen lower body muscles

-How To Do Calf Raises
+How to Do a Calf Raise

-2. Slowly and with control, lift yourself up onto the balls of your feet, heels rising above the ground.
+2. Slowly and with control, lift yourself onto the balls of your feet, heels rising above the ground.

 3. Lift your heels until you feel a stretch along the back of your legs, balancing on your toes.